davkk/masters-thesis/typst/main.typ

 = Introduction

-This thesis aims to improve the precision of particle physics analyses by correcting studied observable with the reconstruction efficiency of particle tracks in the ALICE detector.
+This thesis aims to improve the precision of particle physics analyses by correcting studied observable with the reconstruction efficiency of particle registered by the ALICE detector.
 Specifically, it proposes and validates a new semi-automated method for applying these corrections to angular correlation functions within the upgraded Run 3 $"O"^2$ software framework.

 == LHC and Run 3

 The *Large Hadron Collider* (LHC), located at the European Organization for Nuclear Research (CERN) near Geneva, Switzerland, stands as the world's largest particle accelerator.
-Created in 2008, it accelerates and collides particles, primarily protons and heavy ions (e.g., lead).
-These collisions produce a variety of subatomic particles, allowing us to test predictions of the Standard Model and search for new phenomena beyond it.
+Since 2009, it provides data from particle acceleration and collision, primarily protons and heavy ions (e.g., lead).

+// TODO: write something more?

 The collider has completed two successful periods of data collection, the first Run 1 (2010--2013), and the other Run 2 (2015--2018).
 The current operational phase, *Run 3*, began in 2022 following the second, long shutdown (LS2) @lhc-upgrade.
-After numerous upgrades, the LHC now features proton-proton collisions at a center-of-mass energy of 13.6 [TeV], an increase from the 13 [TeV] utilized in Run 2.
+After numerous upgrades, the LHC now features proton-proton collisions at a center-of-mass energy of 13.6 TeV, an increase from the 13 TeV utilized in Run 2.
 This higher energy helps in further studies and improves measurement precision and analysis statistics.

 == The ALICE experiment

 The acronym ALICE stands for *A Large Ion Collider Experiment* @collaboration2008alice, one of four major experiments at the LHC.
 The detector enables the study of the quark-gluon plasma (QGP), a state with conditions resembling those a few millionths of a second after the Big Bang, before quarks and gluons combined to form protons and neutrons @qgp.
 Heavy ion nucleus-nucleus collisions can produce such a state.
-In the case of ALICE, the focus lies on lead-lead (Pb-Pb) collisions.
-The experiment also includes proton-nucleus collisions, as well as analysis of proton-proton collisions as reference data.
+In the case of ALICE, the focus lies on lead-lead (Pb-Pb) collisions @alice-qcd.
+The experiment also studies proton-nucleus collisions, as well as analysis of proton-proton collisions as reference data.

 == Two-particle angular correlation function

-The function measures how often particle pairs appear with a given difference in pseudorapidity ($Delta eta$) and azimuthal angle ($Delta phi$).
+The function measures how often particle pairs appear for a given difference in pseudorapidity ($Delta eta$) and azimuthal angle ($Delta phi$).
 It helps to study patterns in particle production by comparing signal distributions to reference, e.g. background distribution.

 === Pseudorapidity and azimuthal angle